buriihenry/Flask_Docker_App/README.md

 ## Building our Flask App and connecting it to Postgres db using Docker Compose
-In this project I will show you how to deploy ML model using Flask
+In this project I will show you how to build a flask app using docker

 ### Requirements
 You must create a vitual environment for the app to run